updated 7/20/2010

 This collaboration reflects the co-opting of Big Environmentalism by an industry that needs billions in tax dollars or foregone tax revenues to erect hundreds of square miles of habitat disrupting, raptor and bat killing wind farms that generate at about 20% of their design capacity, mostly at night with the result that the electricity generated has little value and requires other generating sources to back it up when the wind is insufficient (or too strong) to allow wind farms to operate.
 Perhaps worse, the industry has shown no regard for human communities which, especially in the northeast, have already populated rural areas so densely that wind farms cannot be sited without substantially intruding on the peace and quiet.

-Big Environmentalism's flirtation with Big Wind reflects not only a disconnect with the science of wind energy, but a disconnect with Grassroots Environmentalism, which is spawned wherever wind farms are sited without regard to human communities.
-Grassroots environmentalists find fundamental injustice in the demand of Big Wind and its supporters that they become a sacrifice zone for a failed experiment.
+Big Environmentalism's flirtation with Big Wind reflects not only a disconnect with the limits of wind energy, but a disconnect with Grassroots Environmentalism, which is spawned wherever wind farms are sited without regard to human communities.
+In contrast to Big Environmentalism, grassroots environmentalists find fundamental injustice in the demand of Big Wind and its supporters that they become a sacrifice zone for an unproven experiment.